roshanibankar/STEM-HR/README.md

 This is a private Django-based HR management application developed exclusively for [Company Name].
 This project is not intended for public use or distribution.

 ## Important Notice
 ⚠️ **This repository contains proprietary code and is confidential.
-Unauthorized use, copying, or sharing is strictly prohibited.**
+Unauthorized use, copying or sharing is strictly prohibited.**

 ## Internal Setup Instructions